 The Historic Preservation Commission will meet at least four times a year; however, the full commission and subcommittees may meet more frequently.
-When the commission does meet, the meetings will take place on the 4th Thursday of that month starting at 4 p.m. and will be held in Conference Room #6 at
+Starting July 2023, the regular commission meetings will generally take place on the 4th Wednesday of that month starting at 12:00 p.m.

 Certified Local Government Overview

 Garden District Nomination to the National Register of Historic Places Website

 "Garden District May Make History" (CDA Press, June 15, 2023)

 Staff Liaison: Hilary Patterson, Community Planning Director, (208) 769-2270

 The Historic Preservation Commission may be reached by mail at: